Higgs-like pair amplitude dynamics in superconductor-quantum dot hybrids: Discussion and conclusion

 \section{Discussion and conclusion}

 We have investigated the dynamics of the superconducting pair amplitude of a quantum coupled to two superconducting electrodes under a time-dependent external driving.
 Using a real-time diagrammatic approach, we have derived a generalized master equation for the reduced density matrix of the quantum dot that accounts for nonequilibrium effects and strong Coulomb interactions exactly and performs a systematic expansion in the tunnel coupling strength.
-We find that the pair amplitude of the dot can be characterized in terms of a pseudospin which describes coherent superposition of the empty and doubly occupied dot state and which obeys a Bloch-type equation with accumulation and relaxation terms due to electron tunneling and a coherent precession in an effective exchange field due to virtual tunnel processes.
+We find that the pair amplitude of the dot can be characterized in terms of a pseudospin which describes coherent superposition of the empty and doubly occupied dot state and which obeys a Bloch-type equation with accumulation and relaxation terms due to electron tunneling and a coherent precession in an effective exchange field due to virtual Andreev tunnel processes.
 Since the damping rate is in general one order of magnitude faster than the precession frequency, the relaxation dynamics after a quench is dominated by an exponential decay towards equilibrium where pair amplitude oscillations cannot be observed.
 This issue can be overcome by a periodic driving of the system which we find to give rise to self-sustained oscillations of both the absolute value as well as the phase of the pair amplitude.
 The oscillations are most prominent for adiabatic driving while the amplitude of oscillations is strongly suppressed for fast driving.
 The oscillations constitute the analogon of the Higgs and Nambu-Goldstone mode in bulk superconductors.
+Interestingly, driving the system out of equilibrium by a temperature bias is important to reveal the coherent pair amplitude dynamics even in the weak-coupling limit considered here.